ChatBot API

 For example, if the llm is OpenAI, the supported llm_model values include:

-Similarly, if the llm is MistralAI, the supported llm_model values include:
+Similarly, if the llm is ClaudeAI, the supported llm_model values include:

 Ensure that the llm_model value you provide is compatible with the selected model_type.